technomancy/bussard/manual.md

 Your ship also comes standard-issue with a passponder device.
 This is allows you to power up and travel through interstellar portals.
-If your ship's battery has enough charge, you can fly near a portal and press `ctrl-space` when you're in range.
-Note that it takes a moment to fully charge a portal before it can be used.
+If your ship's battery has enough charge, you can fly near a portal and press ctrl-space when you're in range.
+Note that it takes a moment to fully charge a portal before it activates.

 Certain portals which allow travel between systems of different governments require you to receive clearance before you may travel